Provim-Gaming/nylon/README.md

 - Smooth and accurate animations, using mounted display entities with configurable rotation interpolation instead of armor stands to ensure smooth rotations and that all the model pieces positions are in sync.
+- Minimal impact on server performance.
+Nylon is highly optimized and models are updated async.

 - Support for most Animated Java features: